CSC322-Grinnell/mayflower-directory/README.md

 4. Asking questions is much more efficient than googling the answer - (also sometimes all you need to do is restart)
 5. Be POLITE to the clients and make sure to ask questions and TALK to them.
 6. NEVER use `git add .`
+7. Review each others' code to keep everyone on the same page (Github pull request reviews)
+8. If there's a weird issue, try restarting the server